Art History and Museology: international Master of Arts degree course

 The library of the Ecole du Louvre provides 50,000 volumes, the picture archives hold nearly 400,000 diapositives and approx. 50,000 slides.
 This makes the library one of the largest of its kind in France covering art history, archaeology, museology and cultural anthropology.
 As such it is fully integrated into the teaching programme of the Ecole.

 Applications are welcome from students with a B.A. degree in art history or in study courses with basically the same subject matter, which has to take up to a minimum of 50%, or 70 ECTS-Points.
+The grade of the Bachelor thesis as well as the overall final grade must be equivalent to a German 2,3 or better.
 Also required is a very good knowledge both in German and in French (B2 of European language levels).
-International experience (Erasmus, German Academic Exchange Service schemes, etc.) is advantageous.
+Overall, knowledge of two modern foreign languages (at B2 of the European language levels) as well as Latin is required.
+A third modern foreign language on application may replace the latter.
+International experience (Erasmus, German Academic Exchange Service schemes, etc.) is of advantage.

 Access to the course is restricted.
 Click here for the Admission Regulations.